algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ## 6. Glossary 📓

+[^1]: **Software**: a collection of instructions, data, or programs used to operate computers and perform specific tasks.
+It encompasses all the programs, applications, and operating systems that run on computers and other digital devices.

-[^]: **CORIS Innovation**: a European company based in France and Switzerland.
+[^2]: **CORIS Innovation**: a European company based in France and Switzerland.
 The company focuses on systems engineering and process engineering.
 Their ambition is to support European industrial players in their innovation,  R&D, digitalization and production challenges.
 [CORIS Innovation's website](https://www.corisinnovation.com)

-[^]: **NFC**: which stands for Near Field Communication, is a set of short-range wireless technologies.
+[^6]: **NFC**: which stands for Near Field Communication, is a set of short-range wireless technologies.
 It lets you share small payloads of data between an NFC tag and an Android-powered device.
 It can rapidly establish a connection, taking only one-tenth of the time Bluetooth requires to complete pairing.
 [More information](https://www.corisinnovation.com)

-[^]: **Hardware**: the machines, wiring, and other physical components of a computer or other electronic system.
+[^7]: **Hardware**: the machines, wiring, and other physical components of a computer or other electronic system.
 The physical and electronic parts of a computer or other piece of equipment, rather than its software.
 [Definition](https://dictionary.cambridge.org/dictionary/english/hardware)

-[^]: **Bluetooth**: is a short-range wireless technology standard that is used for exchanging data between fixed and mobile devices over short distances.
+[^10]: **Bluetooth**: is a short-range wireless technology standard that is used for exchanging data between fixed and mobile devices over short distances.
 It is mainly used as an alternative to wired connections to exchange files between nearby portable devices and connect cell phones and music players with wireless headphones.
 [Bluetooth](https://en.wikipedia.org/wiki/Bluetooth)

-[^]: **Motion Detector**: is an electronic device that is designed to detect and measure movement.
+[^3]: **Motion Detector**: is an electronic device that is designed to detect and measure movement.
 Motion sensors can be customized to perform highly specific functions.
 For example, motion sensors can be used to activate floodlights, trigger audible alarms, activate switches, and even alert the police.
 [Motion Detector](https://www.fierceelectronics.com/sensors/what-a-motion-sensor)

-[^]: **Modules**: A module is an assembly of parts designed to be added and removed from a larger system easily.
+[^9]: **Modules**: A module is an assembly of parts designed to be added and removed from a larger system easily.
 In this project, modules are for instance: the battery, the buzzer, the NFC scanner etc. [Modules](https://www.techtarget.com/whatis/definition/module#:~:text=A%20module%20is%20a%20distinct,is%20designed%20for%20easy%20replacement.)

-[^]: **GPS**: Global Positioning System (GPS), is a satellite-based radio navigation system owned by the United States government.
+[^4]: **GPS**: Global Positioning System (GPS), is a satellite-based radio navigation system owned by the United States government.
 It is a satellite constellation supporting highly accurate positioning, navigation and timing (PNT) measurements worldwide.
 [GPS](https://novatel.com/support/knowledge-and-learning/what-is-gps-gnss)

-[^]: **GPRS**: abbreviation for general packet radio service: a system for sending and receiving images and other information using mobile phones.
+[^12]: **GPRS**: abbreviation for general packet radio service: a system for sending and receiving images and other information using mobile phones.
 It makes for good battery life but limits online activity.
 It is a packet-oriented mobile data standard on the 2G cellular communication network's global system for mobile communications.

-[^]: **MVP**: minimum viable product is a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.
+[^8]: **MVP**: minimum viable product is a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.

+[^11]: **Programmable card**: a small electronic device that is capable of being programmed to perform various functions or tasks.

+[^5]: **electromagnet**: a type of magnet in which the magnetic field is produced by the flow of electric current.
+Unlike permanent magnets, which generate a constant magnetic field, electromagnets can be turned on and off by controlling the flow of electricity to them.
+Electromagnets are widely used in various applications where the ability to control the magnetic field is important.